 Butterflies do not sleep in the traditional sense.
 Instead, they will often sit in one place for hours or hang upside down on leaves or twigs.

-Pheromones are chemicals are the most common way that butterflies communicate.
+Pheromones are chemicals that are the most common way that butterflies communicate.
 Some species will also communicate using sound.

 Butterflies also use sight signals such as body language and flying patterns to communicate with each other.